sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 The databases also contains filters, so that you can limit your results list based on your needs.
 Examples of filters are:

-* publication year
+* Publication year
-* publication type (research articles, review articles, book chapters, conference proceedings etc.)
+* Publication type (research articles, review articles, book chapters, conference proceedings etc.)
-* language
+* Language
-* geographic area
+* Geographic area
-* age group
+* Age group
-* research method
+* Research method
-* subject area
+* Subject area

 ::: warning Keep in mind that:
-* any limitation can lead to loosing important information
+* Any limitation can lead to loosing important information.
-* every article's quality and relevance must be assessed according to your research question.
+* Every article's quality and relevance must be assessed according to your research question.
 :::

 ## Saving your search